mindspore-ai/docs/docs/mindspore/source_en/faq/installation.md

 ### Q: For Ascend users, what should I do when `RuntimeError: json.exception.parse_error.101 parse error at line 1, column 1: syntax error while parsing value - invalid literal; last read: 'T'` appears in personal Conda environment?

-A: When you encounter the error, te or hccl packages in your personal Conda environment are most likely not updated when updating Ascend AI processor software packages, you may uninstall the abovementioned packages first, then execute environment variables configuration script provided in the Ascend packages to set PYTHONPATH that allocates the correct version of te and hccl packages automatically: `source /usr/local/Ascend/ascend-toolkit/set_env.sh`.
+A: When you encounter the error, te or hccl packages in your personal Conda environment are most likely not updated when updating Ascend AI processor software packages, you may uninstall the aforementioned packages first, then execute environment variables configuration script provided in the Ascend packages to set PYTHONPATH that allocates the correct version of te and hccl packages automatically: `source /usr/local/Ascend/ascend-toolkit/set_env.sh`.

 <br/>